legacycheck.org

 04

-U.S. Series E, EE, or I bonds were often purchased for children or grandchildren at christenings, birthdays, weddings.
-Many reached final maturity (stopped earning interest) quietly.
-The Treasury still holds the proceeds, redeemable by a surviving family member with the right documentation.
+Series E, EE, or I bonds bought for you as a child.
+Many reached maturity and stopped earning quietly.
+The Treasury still holds the proceeds.

 05